 The Psy.D.
-Program admitted its first group of students in the Spring of 2008 and the following group of 5 students is the inaugural cohort.
+Program admitted its second group of students in the Spring of 2009 and the following 2 students are the members of the cohort.
 Students who have agreed to be contacted to answer questions about their experiences can be e-mailed by clicking on their names.

 . . .